vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 **app.py** is the entry point to run the bot.
-You would check out the code, create a virtual env (python 3.11), activate it,  install required dependencies and then run :
+You would check out the code, create a virtual env (python 3.11), activate it,  install required dependencies and then run

     python3 app.py

 Now access the emulator and use the local running server's link : http://localhost:3978/api/messages to talk to back end via emulator interface.
+Once have this working, continue reading.

 ## What are we going to do next

-Well, a basic bot is useless unless we build a full fledge app and deploy on cloud.
+Well, a basic bot is useless unless we build a full fledge app and deploy it on cloud.

-We can deploy this probably on any cloud as the deployment is nothing but a web app (on AWS can be run on ECS Fargate, on Azure as App Service -> WebApp)
+We can deploy this probably on any cloud as the deployment is nothing but a **web app** (on AWS can be run on ECS Fargate, on Azure as App Service -> WebApp)
-But you still need the Azure Bot Service to complete the deployment.
+But you still need the **Azure Bot Service** as the middleware to complete the deployment; this servie would integrate with the user channels while using **web app** as the chat messaging end point.
+The **web app** can then have any logic to respond to user queries.

 Here are our requirements: